Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 ---
 page_type: sample
-description: "How to use the Microsoft Authentication Library for JavaScript (msal.js) to get an access token and call an API secured by Azure AD B2C."
+description: "This sample demonstrates how to use the Microsoft Authentication Library for JavaScript (msal.js) to get an access token and call an API secured by Azure AD B2C."
 languages:
-  - nodejs
   - javascript
 products:
   - azure-active-directory